jellyfin/jellyfin.org/docs/general/post-install/networking/8_reverse-proxy/index.md

 Be careful when logging requests with your reverse proxy.
 Jellyfin sometimes sends authentication information as part of the URL (e.g `api_key` parameter), so logging the full request path can expose secrets to your logfile.
 We recommend that you either protect your logfiles or do not log full request URLs or censor sensitive data from the logfile.
-The nginx documentation [here](./nginx/) includes an example how to censor sensitive information from a logfile.
+Our [nginx guide](./nginx/) includes an example how to censor sensitive information from a logfile.

 ### forwarded-for headers

 Since the reverse proxy forwards the traffic to the Jellyfin-Server, Jellyfin will see all requests comming from the reverse proxy, not the actual Client IP's.
 This introduces potential security risks and can also break compatibility.

-Therefore the IP Adress(es) of the reverse Proxy MUST be set in the Network configuration [here](../settings-overview#Known-Proxies).
+Therefore the IP Adress(es) of the reverse Proxy MUST be set in the [Network configuration](../settings-overview#Known-Proxies).
 This will enable Jellyfin to search for `X-Forwarded-For`, `X-Forwarded-Proto` and `X-Forwarded-Host` headers and use the associated value as the source IP adress.

 This assumes that the reverse Proxy is set up to include this header, which is not always the case by default.